 Friday, November 27, 2009

-The Big House (1929-1930)
+The Big House (1929-30)

 Kent Marlowe (Robert Montgomery in an early leading role for him) has been sentenced to ten years in prison for killing another man while driving drunk.
 The opening scenes show us the process of admitting a prisoner: he has his picture taken with his prisoner number, gets fingerprinted, and changes from a suit and tie into prison garb.
-He also learns that he will be placed into a cell with a couple of hardened criminals, Butch (played by Beery) and Morgan (played by Chester Morris).
-One of the guards warns the warden about the influence such men could have on one so young as Marlowe, but the warden replies with a speech about overcrowding in prison.
+He also learns that he will be placed into a cell with a couple of hardened criminals, “Machine Gun” Butch (played by Beery) and Morgan (played by Chester Morris).
+One of the guards warns the warden (played by the ubiquitous Lewis Stone) about the influence such men could have on one so young as Marlowe, but the warden replies with a speech about overcrowding in prison.
 That should be your first hint that trouble awaits both Marlowe and the rest of the prisoners as well.

 Butch is serving time for murder; he killed his girlfriend Sadie, among others.
 That he now regrets poisoning his girlfriend does not necessarily mean he wouldn't do it again, for the record.
 Morgan is in prison for robbery, and he too has apparently been guilty of more than one offense.
 Each one of them tries to be the boss of the cell, with a dispute over Marlowe's cigarettes giving Morgan an early edge.
 Butch is rather proficient at stealing other people's stuff, so Morgan has to chastise him on several occasions.
 They are, of course, friends beneath all of the bluster, but when in prison, you apparently have to act like a tough guy in order to survive.

 We get what are now typical scenes in prison movies.
 The prisoners have to march in step as they walk out of their cells to the prison yard for exercise.
 They have to be lined up for meals in the mess hall.
 There's a near-riot in the mess hall over the quality of the food.
 Prisoners are sent to the "dungeon" (solitary confinement) when they misbehave.
-There are scenes involving the planning of a prison break, and there's even an escape using that always undersupervised area of a prison, the hospital ward.
-You'll witness all of these kinds of scenes in later movies set in prisons; they are so expected at this point to almost be cliches (if they haven't already achieved that status).
+There are scenes involving the planning of a prison break, and there's even an escape using that always under-supervised area of a prison, the hospital ward.
+You'll witness all of these kinds of scenes in later movies set in prisons; they are so expected at this point to almost be clichés (if they haven't already achieved that status).

-I know you're probably wondering about the issue of sexual behavior in prison.
+You're probably wondering about the issue of sexual behavior in prison.
 Today, such a topic would be and frequently is handled directly and perhaps graphically.
 However, aside from one couple among the prisoners who have their arms around each other's shoulders, I couldn't detect any homosexual or homoerotic behavior.
 Well, maybe the climactic scene with Butch and Morgan where they forgive each other has elements of the homosocial (to use Eve Kosofsky Sedgwick's term), but that's the extent of it onscreen in The Big House.

 There is, however, a woman in all of this, and it's Marlowe's sister.
 On the young man's first night in jail, Butch and Morgan see her picture and are immediately smitten.
-Morgan later sees Anne Marlowe (Leila Hyams) on visiting day, and when he escapes from jail, he goes in search of her, ostensibly to enact revenge for what he thinks is Marlowe's double-cross involving Butch's knife.
+Morgan later sees Anne Marlowe (Leila Hyams) on visiting day, and when he escapes from jail, he goes in search of her, ostensibly to enact revenge for what he thinks is Marlowe's double-cross involving a planted knife.
 Instead, he falls in love with her, a rather unexpected turn of events, particularly since she knows that he is an escaped convict.
-Her brother has even written her to warn her about Morgan, yet she still dates him until the police show up at her parents' house to arrest him--on the very day he was leaving for the Pacific islands, no less.
+Her brother has even written her to warn her about Morgan, yet she still dates him until the police show up at her parents' house to arrest him—on the very day he was leaving for the Pacific islands, no less.
 I guess it's understandable given how handsome Morris was.
 When a guy who looks like him says, "Gee, you're a peach of a girl," how could anyone resist?

 I know filmic technique isn't really the key to a movie's success most of the time, but when I watch some of these older films, I marvel at how they were inventing film language before our eyes.
 The Big House uses what has now become a cliche to mark time: the passing of months on the calendar.
 It's interesting to see what would have still been a fresh idea in 1930 but which has now become so overused as to render it almost laughable.
 I also particularly admired the use of a dissolve in the mess hall.
 First, we see the utensils on the table.
 Then the full hall comes into view; it's empty, just rows and rows of tables.
 Slowly, the dissolve brings the prisoners into view, and we watch as they are given their food.
 It's a stunning visual sequence.